ietf-wg-dnsop/draft-ietf-dnsop-domain-verification-techniques/draft-ietf-dnsop-domain-verification-techniques.md

 # Threat Model {#threat-model}

-As Domain Control Verification is a mechanism trying to provide security properties over sometimes-insecure underlying protocols, it is important to be clear about both its threat model.
+As Domain Control Validation is a mechanism trying to provide security properties over sometimes-insecure underlying protocols, it is important to be clear about its threat model.

 While the specific primary Unacceptable Losses will depend on the nature of the Application Service Provider, they generalize to:

 * UL1.
 Application Service Provider believes a User has privileges on a domain name without this being authorized by the DNS Administrator for the domain.
 The Threat Actor in this case is a malicious User leveraging these privileges in some way.
 * UL2.
 Application Service Provider, Intermediary, or other party gains unintended control over resources within a domain or on a domain name.
 The Threat Actor in this case is the Application Service Provider, Intermediary, or other party leveraging this unintended control in some way.

-## Hazards leading to Unauthorized Priviledges (UL1) {#threat-ul1}
+## Hazards leading to Unauthorized Privileges (UL1) {#threat-ul1}

-For UL1, the Application-specific nature of these priviledges (such as being able to obtain a signed certificate covering the domain name, being able to use a social media handle under that domain, or being able to provision configurations associated with that domain int the Application Service Provider system) will determine the specifics of the underlying Unacceptable Loss.
+For UL1, the Application-specific nature of these privileges (such as being able to obtain a signed certificate covering the domain name, being able to use a social media handle under that domain, or being able to provision configurations associated with that domain in the Application Service Provider system) will determine the specifics of the underlying Unacceptable Loss.

-Domain Control Validation attempts to address UL1 by having the User demonstrate relationship between the Application Service Provider issuing a Unique Token and that Unique Token appearing in domain.
+Domain Control Validation attempts to address UL1 by having the User demonstrate a relationship between the Application Service Provider issuing a Unique Token and that Unique Token appearing in the domain.
 Classes of Hazards include:

 * H1.
 Unique Token collision leading to an unassociated but matching Validation Record already being present in the domain, thus violating the causality property.
 * H2.
 Cross-User vulnerabilities leading to a Unique Token issued to one User being leveraged by a different User, due to vulnerabilities in how an Application Service Provider or Intermediary implements Domain Control Validation.
 * H3.
-Network and DNS based attacks leading to a Application Service Provider's validation system being tricked into believing that a valid Validation Record containing the Unique Token is present.
-When DNS resolutions are not authenticated, this may be due to on-path network attackers, network attackers inserting themselves on-path (e.g., {{RFC7132}}), or other DNS protocol attacks (see {{RFC3833}}.
+Network and DNS based attacks leading to an Application Service Provider's validation system being tricked into believing that a valid Validation Record containing the Unique Token is present.
+When DNS resolutions are not authenticated, this may be due to on-path network attackers, network attackers inserting themselves on-path (e.g., {{RFC7132}}), or other DNS protocol attacks (see {{RFC3833}}).
 * H4.
 DNS Administrator errors, including human factor issues, leading to a Validation Record being unintentionally added or unintentionally persisting.
 * H5.
 Confusion over the scope of a Validation Record resulting in broader privileges being granted to the User than was intended by the DNS Administrator.
 This is discussed more below in {{scope}}.